Leen2025/holbertonschool-hbnb/README.md

 # HBnB Project: Technical Documentation

 ![Image](https://github.com/user-attachments/assets/5efaf133-f174-42b6-bdd7-986f40ef9b17)

 ## Introduction

-This technical document outlines the architectural and design structure of the **HBnB** project.
+HBnB Evolution aims to replicate the functionality of AirBnB, allowing users to list places for rent, write reviews, and search for accommodations.
+This first part , This technical document outlines the architectural and design structure of the **HBnB** project.
 It compiles all the design artifacts package diagram, class diagram, and sequence diagrams into one cohesive reference.
 The document provides a comprehensive overview of the system's layered architecture, core components, and interactions to guide implementation and maintenance.

 ---
+## What’s Cooking in Part 1?

+### Sketching with UML:
+Start by sketching out the application's backbone using UML (Unified Modeling Language) to create a blueprint for how our classes and components will interact.
+This step is crucial for visualizing the structure and relationships between different parts of our application.

 ## High-Level Architecture